MIT-Mentors/Autonomous-Delivery-Bot/README.md

 Ros Melodic

 ### Webots
-Webots is a free and open-source 3D robot simulator.
+Webots is a free and open-source 3D robot simulator.<br />
 Version used: 2021a

 #### Installation procedure